 Quick Answer

 Home insurance protects first-time homeowners from financial loss due to damage, theft, and liability.
-As of April 28, 2026, the average annual home insurance premium in the U.S. is $2,285, and most mortgage lenders require coverage of at least 80% of the home’s replacement value before closing.
+The average annual home insurance premium in the U.S. is $2,285, and most mortgage lenders require coverage of at least 80% of the home’s replacement value before closing.

 A Complete Guide For Newbies And Some Tips To Consider About Home Insurance Policies

-Home insurance are policies that cover homeowners when damage occurs to their homes.
-The damage may likely be from theft or the destruction of home properties.
-It is expensive for a homeowner to not have a home insurance policy in this current economy.
-Many mortgage companies have made it a rule that borrowers be covered under insurance, a standard requirement enforced across lenders including those overseen by the Consumer Financial Protection Bureau (CFPB).
-Some landlords ensure that their clients have a renter’s insurance cover.
+Home insurance policies cover homeowners when damage occurs to their homes, whether from theft, natural disasters, or destruction of property.
+Going without coverage is costly in this economy, and most mortgage companies have made it a firm requirement for borrowers, a standard enforced across lenders including those overseen by the Consumer Financial Protection Bureau (CFPB).
+Some landlords also require that tenants carry renter’s insurance.

 Key Takeaways

-- The average annual home insurance premium in the U.S. has risen to $2,285 as of 2026, according to Policygenius research.
+- The average annual home insurance premium in the U.S. is $2,285, according to Policygenius research.

-- Most standard home insurance policies cover three core areas: house and property damage, additional living expenses, and personal liability — with personal liability limits typically starting at $100,000 per the Insurance Information Institute (III).
+- Most standard home insurance policies cover structural damage, additional living expenses, and personal liability, with personal liability limits typically starting at $100,000 per the Insurance Information Institute (III).

 - Floods and earthquakes are not covered under standard home insurance policies and require separate riders or standalone policies, as confirmed by FEMA’s National Flood Insurance Program.